Event Information

 the below information and acknowledge upon registration at check in.

-Four Wheel Drive Queensland and the K'Gari clean up committee have pledged to QPWS that all volunteers registered for the K'Gari Clean-Up will commit to a minimum of 6 hours work on the event day.
-To ensure the health and safety of all volunteers it is mandatory for all volunteers to agree, understand , fill in and sign a Volunteer Event Registration Check In Form to be able to participate in the 4WD QLD K’Gari Clean-Up 17th – 20th May 2024.
+Four Wheel Drive Queensland and the K'gari clean up committee have pledged to QPWS that all volunteers registered for the K'gari Clean-Up will commit to a minimum of 6 hours work on the event day.
+To ensure the health and safety of all volunteers it is mandatory for all volunteers to agree, understand, fill in and sign a Volunteer Event Registration Check In Form to be able to participate in any 4WD QLD K’gari Clean Up event.

 1. Any injuries sustained by the volunteer